ntustison/LAMNrFlows/README.md

-## Latent-Aligned Multimodal Normalizing Flows for Medical Images
+## Latent-Aligned Multiview Normalizing Flows for Medical Images

 We introduce Latent-Aligned Multimodal Normalizing Flows for Medical Images, hardening 2D/3D Glow in normflows (with ANTsTorch integration, corrected multiscale reshape, 3D invertible layers, AMP/EMA, and tests) to provide a stable, reproducible invertible backbone with exact likelihoods.
 During training, we enforce per-level latent alignment (Pearson, Barlow Twins, VICReg, InfoNCE, HSIC) via projector heads and a CCA-guided safety clamp, and we learn Kendall–Gal–style aleatoric weights so alignment balances naturally with NLL.
 For missing modalities, we propose a conditional Gaussian modeling pipeline that estimates mean/covariance in a CCA subspace and computes closed-form posteriors to impute latents, using jitter and temperature controls, before exact decoding through the flow.